agolautner/agolautner.github.io/_posts/2025-11-20-enable-bluetooth-support-for-xboxe-controller-linux.markdown

 {% highlight shell %}
 hid_xpadneo         45056   0
 {% endhighlight %}
-If you see simiar output, the module loaded correctly.
+If you see similar output, the module loaded correctly.

 ### Optional Step 6: Define rules for when to use the module
 With the `xpadneo` kernel module properly installed and loaded, Xbox One controllers should start behaving as expected over Bluetooth.